Start the service

 Toggle Audio

-Click on the Toggle Audio button to begin streaming the default audio output device of the remote server.
-The default output device can then be managed through your remote operating system’s audio device interface.
+Click the Toggle Audio Streaming button to begin streaming the default audio output device of the remote server.
+The default output device is managed through your remote operating system’s audio device interface.

 Note

-Puleaudio version 10.0+ is required for Linux users.
+For Linux users, Puleaudio version 10.0+ is required.

 Keyboard Menu

-Copy Remote Clipboard will copy plain text contents from the remote clipboard to the local clipboard.
+Copy Remote Clipboard copies plain text contents from the remote clipboard to the local clipboard.

 USB Menu